Ruby’s Orchard is available to rent as your exclusive-use rustic hideaway between mid May and late September (dates may vary from year to year).

 Prices below are for the Bell Tent, which sleeps 4 people, and possibly an extra, small one if you don’t mind a squeeze, on double floor mattress, futon chairbeds and foam floor mattresses (bring your own sleeping bags, pillows and towels.)
 Extra Vango pre-erected nylon tent with mattresses included is also available.

-Vango tent (up to 4 more and only bookable as an extra); £25 per night
+Vango tent (up to 4 more and only bookable as an extra); £30 per night for the tent.

 The full fee is payable upon booking, and a £100 minor damage deposit is also payable in cash on arrival.
 The damage deposit will be refunded in cash when you leave (providing there is no damage!)

 Please email Lynne at firstname.lastname@example.org or leave a voicemail message on 07795 073966 (where there is also a message about acupuncture) and I will get back to you.

 What you Need To Bring and what is provided.